 In 1598 when Governor Juan de Oñate, under orders from the King of Spain, invaded New Mexico and began staging raids on Native American pueblos in the area, taking anything of value.
 When the Spanish soldiers arrived, they made their headquarters at the Ohkay Owingeh Pueblo, formerly called the San Juan Pueblo, located about 25 miles north of Santa Fe.
 Upon their arrival, they removed the Tewa tribe who lived there and used it as a base to stage more raids on other Native American pueblos in the area.

 In December 1598, a party of Spanish soldiers seeking food arrived at Acoma.
 Initially, they were welcomed and treated in a friendly manner until the soldiers turned aggressive and began to demand grain from the Acoma storehouses, which was needed for the tribe to survive the winter.
-Provoking a furious reaction, the Acoma attacked the soldiers, killing 13 of them, including their commander, Juan de Zaldivar, who was a nephew of Juan de Oñate.
+Provoking a furious reaction, the Acoma attacked the soldiers, killing 13 of them, including their commander, Juan de Zaldivar, a nephew of Juan de Oñate.

-In response, Oñate resolved to make an example of Acoma, and dispatched 70 of his best men, under the command of Vicente de Zaldivar, to attack the Acoma Pueblo.
-On January 21, 1599, the Spanish troops came into view of the pueblo and the tribe fanned out from their village to guard the edge of the mesa.
+In response, Oñate resolved to make an example of Acoma and dispatched 70 of his best men, under the command of Vicente de Zaldivar, to attack the Acoma Pueblo.
+On January 21, 1599, the Spanish troops came into view of the pueblo, and the tribe fanned out from their village to guard the edge of the mesa.
 As the Spaniards drew closer, the defenders unleashed a barrage of rocks and arrows down on them.
 Despite the defensive barrage coming from atop the mesa, the soldiers fought their way to the top over the next three days.
 During the battle, the Spaniards brought a small cannon up the back of the mesa and began firing into the village.
-The battle then became a massacre and when it was over, as many as 800 Acoma people were dead and their pueblo in ruins.
+The battle then became a massacre, and when it was over, as many as 800 Acoma people were dead and their pueblo in ruins.

 Afterward, the survivors were marched to the Santo Domingo Pueblo (now known as the Kewa Pueblo), where all males over the age of 12 were condemned to 20 years’ servitude.
 Of the few dozen Acoma men of fighting age who were still alive after the battle, they were sentenced to have one foot cut off.
-The surviving children under the age of 12 were taken from their parents, and given to Spanish missionaries to raise.
-However, most of them, as well as the women were sold into slavery.
+The surviving children under 12 were taken from their parents and given to Spanish missionaries to raise.
+However, most of them, as well as the women, were sold into slavery.
 Oñate was later tried, convicted of cruelty to Indians and colonists, and was banished from New Mexico.
 However, he appealed the ruling and was later cleared of all charges.
 He lived out the rest of his life in Spain.

 In the end, the approximate population of the 2,000 people who had lived at the Acoma Pueblo was reduced to approximately 250 survivors.
 In time, some of the Acoma people managed to escape and made their way home, where they began the long process of rebuilding.
 Since that time, it has been continuously inhabited and never again fell to an invader.

 Decades later, In 1629, as a “gesture of peace” and to attempt to Christianize the Indians, the Spanish began to build the San Estévan del Rey Mission, which included a church, convent, and cemetery.
-All of the building materials, including some 20,000 tons of earth and stone, were hand carried or hauled up the steep slopes of the mesa.
+All of the building materials, including some 20,000 tons of earth and stone, were hand-carried or hauled up the steep slopes of the mesa.
 The mission’s 30-foot beams were carried 30 miles from Mount Taylor and Kaweshtima.
-Under the guidance of Friar Juan Ramirez the church was finally completed in 1640.
+Under the guidance of Friar Juan Ramirez, the church was finally completed in 1640.
 However, according to Acoma oral tradition, the people were forced by Ramirez to build the mission.

 Two square bell towers flanked the main façade and contained bells brought from Mexico during the 1800s.
 A one-story convento sat along the north side of the church and once housed living space, workrooms, and storage for the father and friars who were in residence.
 The huge church still stands today and is an impressive work of architecture.

 During the 1600s, tensions remained high between the Spanish and native peoples throughout the Southwest.
 Much of the conflict centered on religious disagreements.
 The abuses of power by both religious and political authorities eventually led to the Pueblo Revolt.
-On August 10, 1680, some 17,000 thousand Puebloans, including 6,000 warriors rose up in vengeance against 2,500-3,000 colonists.
+On August 10, 1680, some 17,000 thousand Puebloans, including 6,000 warriors, rose up in vengeance against 2,500-3,000 colonists.
 The tribes struck mission churches, killing 22 of 33 friars and demolishing and burning many of them.
 Warriors attacked isolated farms and haciendas, killing entire families.
-The Acoma participated in the Revolt by killing the Spanish friars who were living at the mesa at the time, but, did not destroy the church.
+The Acoma participated in the Revolt by killing the Spanish friars who were living at the mesa at the time but did not destroy the church.
 It was one of the few Spanish missions to survive the revolt intact.
 In the end, the Spanish were driven out of New Mexico.

 The tribe also operates the Acoma Route 66 Interpretive Center just off I-40 and the Acoma Commercial Center.
 In addition, the pueblo also offers fishing for a fee at its newly built Acoma Lake.

 The pueblo is located 60 miles west of Albuquerque on Interstate 40 and 12 miles south on Indian Route 23.
 From Grants, Acoma is just 12 miles east on I-40.
 The pueblo is open for guided tours between March and October.
-A fee is required and no cameras are allowed without a license.
+A fee is required, and no cameras are allowed without a license.
 Check with the Sky City visitor center at the base of the mesa.